ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 A fast and accurate solver for Q2D charged systems is developed based on the sum-of-Gaussian approximation of the Coulomb kernel and the kernel splitting technique.
 The method can be regarded as a 2-level DMK method @greengard2023dual.

 // The Coulomb kernel is splitted into three parts:
 // - near field terms: solved by real space truncation
 // - mid-range terms: solved by the Fourier spectral method with little zero padding and no upsampling
-// - long-range terms: solved by the Fourier-Chebyshev method with $O(1)$ number of Chebyshev points
+// - long-range terms: solved by the Fourier-Chebyshev method with $O(1)$ number of Chebyshev points *The solver addresses challenges arising from singularities and strong confinement without any upsampling.*

 It has the following advantages:
 - spectrally accurate with rigorous error analysis @liang2025errorestimateuseriesmethod